Can Turtles Eat Tomatoes?

 Conclusion

 Therefore, the answer to the question, "Can turtles eat tomatoes?" is "yes."
-If given the chance, turtles might nibble on tomatoes in little amounts, but they shouldn't make up a substantial portion of their diet.
-A diet high in protein and largely carnivorous, fruits and vegetables should only be provided as treats or occasional snacks for turtles.
+If given the chance, turtles might nibble on tomatoes in little amounts, but they shouldn't make up substantial portion of their diet. diet high in protein and largely carnivorous, fruits and vegetables should only be provided as treats or occasional snacks for turtles.

 Comments